robertopreste/mitovizR/README.md

 library(mitovizR)
 ```

+### Plot variants from a dataframe

 The simplest example is when you already have a dataframe with a set of mitochondrial variants.
-In this case, a call to `plot_df` will plot all mitochondrial variants; by default, this function will look for a `POS` column containing variants position, but custom column names can be specified using the `pos_col` option.

 ``` r
 minidf